 I’ve been feeling a little distracted this holiday season.
 Maybe a little stressed.
 Maybe a little numb.
 I’m not feeling it like I want to feel it - not the tingle I sometimes get when I hear the Mormon Tabernacle Choir sing ‘Oh Holy Night’ or the warm and fuzzy feeling of snuggling under ten blankets to watch old Christmas specials.

 Am I feeling grinchy?
 Not exactly, but I’m not filled with Christmas cheer either.
 I’m just blah, and as we've explained in past posts, feeling nothing actually feels pretty bad.

-Honestly, I feel really guilty about feeling blah this time of year.
-I feel bad that I haven’t lived every holiday moment to the fullest.
-I feel sad that I let one of my favorite times of year pass me by.
-I feel worried that I’ve disappointed WYG’s grief friends by not being on top of my holiday grief support game.
-And, more than anything, I feel ashamed that I haven’t given my kids the best holiday season ever!
+Honestly, I feel guilty about feeling blah this time of year.
+I feel bad that I haven't lived every holiday moment to the fullest, and I feel sad to let one of my favorite times of year pass me by.
+And, more than anything, I feel ashamed that I haven't given my kids the best holiday season ever!
 Because every holiday season needs to be the best one ever!

 "I feel bad that…"

 - …I can’t afford to buy as many gifts as in the past

 - …I can’t muster up the energy to do this holiday activity or that

 - …I can’t bring myself to carry on a certain tradition

 - ...I'm feeling too raw to do anything meaningful in honor of my loved one